skip to content

 • appoint one or more Substitute Decision-Makers to make these decisions on your behalf if you are unable to make them for yourself.

-Safeguarding your interests when making a power of attorney
+Safeguarding your interests

 You should always be careful when giving someone the power to act for you.
 Make sure your donee is someone you trust.
-You are giving that person complete authority to deal with your financial affairs.
+You are giving that person authority to deal with your financial affairs.

 You can protect yourself.
 You can limit the powers you give so that the donee cannot deal with all of your property.
-If that does not suit your needs, you can appoint two people to act jointly, so that they both have to sign before anything can be done.
+If that does not suit your needs, you can appoint 2 people to act jointly, so that they both have to sign before anything can be done.
 You can also make your Enduring Power of Attorney come into effect only if you lose legal capacity, and require that a doctor certify that you have lost legal capacity.

 Ending an Enduring Power of Attorney